Cracked heel

 What treatments are available for cracked heels?

 We offer two creams for dry skin called Eucerin Intensive and Aquadrate.
 Both of these treatments contain an emollient known as urea.
-When absorbed by the skin, urea binds to water in the skin, preventing the water from evaporating and keeping the skin hydrated.
+When absorbed by the skin, urea binds to water, preventing it from evaporating and keeping the skin hydrated.

 Customer Service